el710/CommU/README.md

     - Base of contacts (User class)
     - "deal" cooperation only (no promises)
     - business communities
-     - <partner> - <hired worker> - <castomer> deals (no any cheif/king/president/general e.t.c.)
+     -- <partner> - <hired worker> - <customer> deals (no any cheif/king/president/general e.t.c.)
-     - online mandat (for residencial / functionality ...) on/off by realtime votes of funcional members
-     - membership in business (mandat) by:
+     -- online mandat (for residencial / functionality ...) on/off by realtime votes of funcional members -- membership in business (mandat) by:
-       - invitation
+       ---- invitation
-       - accepting the laws
+       ---- accepting the laws
               - access by passing through the Test as anonimous: there are questions with answers of candidat. answers should correspond to laws & worldviews.
                 Confirm by func memebers
                 Question & answers - is a passport of member
-       - laws - set of tabus (Don't ...)
+       ---- laws - set of tabus (Don't ...)
          - common and local
-       - rules - "how to do"
+       ---- rules - "how to do"

 ### 3. Dial menegment
     - Base of dials